draktuls/draktuls.github.io/content/about/index.md

 ---

 ---
-My name is Honza and I go by drak or draktuls *(some of you may recognize similar name from the game Warcraft III)*.
+My name is Honza and I go by drak or draktuls *(Yes it's from Warcraft)*.

 Nowadays I mainly focus on low-level stuff which includes Exploit Development, Vulnerability Research and of course Reverse Engineering.
 I like to challenge myself in these areas, but as of now my interests lie in the realms of Mobiles and Firmwares.